-Most institutions provide remote access to their resources through methods compatible with BrowZine such as via Proxy Server or VPN service.
-However, other types of authentication may be incompatible or the library may simply not permit remote access.
+Most institutions provide remote access to their resources through methods compatible with BrowZine such as a Proxy Server or VPN service.
+Other types of authentication may be incompatible or the library may not permit remote access.
 For these libraries we offer the optional BrowZine Pairing Service which allows your patrons to "pair" their mobile device running BrowZine to a hosted proxy server run by Third Iron.
 This pairing methodology works very similarly to what a number of publishers do to enable remote access to their content.

 So how does it work?

-Third Iron will require a subscribing library to register a particular IP address with their publishers to enable IP access to this new hosted proxy address.
-Third Iron takes care of all the maintenance and setup of this server, so there is no IT involvement from the side of the library.
+Third Iron requires a subscribing library to register a particular IP address with their publishers to enable IP access to this new hosted proxy address.
+Third Iron takes care of all the maintenance and setup of this server.
+There is no IT involvement from the side of the library.